Introduction to PostgreSQL UNIQUE Index

 ALTER TABLE student22 ADD stud_contact VARCHAR(20);

 The contact number for each should be unique.
-So we will add a UNIQUE index for the stud_contact column to make sure that the contact numbers are distinct for all students.
+So we will add a UNIQUE index for the stud_contact column to ensure that all students’ contact numbers are distinct.

 Query: